Xavi.app Operations Manual (outdated)

 Open

-in your browser (substitute your domain or IP). -
+https://localhost:9090in your browser (substitute your domain or IP). -

 Log in with your sudo-enabled user (root login is disabled in the web UI).